pkp/pkp-docs/learning-ojs/en/tools.md

 ![](./assets/learning-ojs3.1-jm-users-tools-import.PNG)

 Some of the tools allow you to export to third-party systems, such as PubMed or the DOAJ.
 Others allow you to import or export user or article data.

+For detailed instructions on importing and exporting see the [Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/en/data-import-and-export).

-For more information on the Crossref XML Export Plugin, see the [PKP Crossref Guide](https://docs.pkp.sfu.ca).
+For more information on the Crossref XML Export Plugin, see the [PKP Crossref Guide](https://docs.pkp.sfu.ca/crossref-ojs-manual/en/).

 ## Statistics